leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/RHETORIC/TACIT/6tomashevksydm_defamiliarization_model_tomashevsky.md

    Narrative defamiliarization refers to the use of unconventional narrative structures to challenge the reader’s usual way of understanding stories.
 By altering familiar storytelling conventions, such as chronology or perspective, authors disrupt expectations and encourage readers to engage with the narrative in new ways.

 ##### **Components of Narrative Defamiliariation**

-**Characteristics**:
+###### **Non-Linear Storytelling**
-   - **Non-Linear Storytelling**: Breaks the chronological sequence of events, creating a fragmented or layered narrative that prompts readers to piece together the story themselves.
+  - **Definition**: Breaks the chronological sequence of events, creating a fragmented or layered narrative that prompts readers to piece together the story themselves.
+  - **Characteristics**
+    - **Chronological Disruption**: Alters the traditional time flow to create suspense or thematic depth.
+    - **Reader Involvement**: Requires active participation as readers reconstruct the narrative order and meaning.
+    - **Complex Plot Structure**: Uses flashbacks, flash-forwards, or parallel timelines to enrich the narrative’s complexity.

+###### **Shifts in Perspective**
-   - **Shifts in Perspective**: Employs changes in narrative voice or point of view to create disorientation or highlight different interpretations of the story.
+  - **Definition**: Employs changes in narrative voice or point of view to create disorientation or highlight different interpretations of the story.
+  - **Characteristics**
+    - **Multiple Viewpoints**: Presents the story through various characters’ eyes, offering diverse interpretations.
+    - **Narrative Complexity**: Adds depth by showing how different perspectives impact the understanding of events.
+    - **Disorientation and Insight**: Creates a sense of mystery or challenges readers to assess the reliability of each viewpoint.

+###### **Structural Innovation**
-   - **Structural Innovation**: Uses experimental formats or structures, such as stream-of-consciousness or nested narratives, to engage readers in a unique storytelling experience.
+  - **Definition**: Uses experimental formats or structures, such as stream-of-consciousness or nested narratives, to engage readers in a unique storytelling experience.
+  - **Characteristics**
+    - **Experimental Formats**: Utilizes unique storytelling techniques that may break traditional conventions.
+    - **Reader Challenge**: Encourages active engagement as readers adapt to unconventional structures.
+    - **Enhanced Creativity**: Allows authors to express ideas in innovative ways that resonate differently with readers.

 ---